Mission + Vision

 - We are dependent on God’s provision for the Mission through the prayer and financial support of fellow believers.

 The Charles L. Feinberg Center for Messianic Jewish Studies celebrated its 15th year of existence in the fall of 2021.
-God’s had been faithful to provide faculty, students, administrators, and facilities for a decade of ministry.
+God has been faithful to provide faculty, students, administrators, and facilities for over a decade of ministry.

 The Board of Trustees is comprised of 25 board members who handle all corporate duties for Biola University and as a result set broad policies that govern the institution.
 This governing board is accountable for delegating responsibilities to the president to ensure that the university operates within those policies.

 - Dr. Mitch Glaser

 - Dr. Rich Freeman